 When You Come Back To Me – World Party

-Playing during a montage of scenes featuring characters from quintessential ’90s film Reality Bites, World Party is a side project of British solo artist Karl Wallinger.
+Playing during a montage of scenes featuring characters from the quintessential ’90s film, World Party is a side project of British solo artist Karl Wallinger.
 He wrote ‘When You Come Back To Me’ after being inspired by David Bowie’s mid-1970s song, ‘Young Americans.’
-The song also plays as Reality Bites’ end credits roll.
+The song also plays as the end credits roll.

 Going, Going, Gone – The Posies

-The Posies band member Ken Stringfellow once dated Wynona Ryder, the main character of the 1994 film Reality Bites, on which their song ‘Going, Going, Gone’ is featured.
+The Posies band member Ken Stringfellow once dated Wynona Ryder, the main character of the film, on which their song ‘Going, Going, Gone’ is featured.
 The Posies hail from Washington state, which was important at the time of the movie’s release when the pacific Northwest grunge movement was in full swing.
 Though the song made it onto the soundtrack album, it’s one of the few that ended up being overlooked by the Gen X audience.

 Stay (I Missed You) – Lisa Loeb

-Lisa Loeb didn’t even have a record deal when her song ‘Stay (I Missed You)’ was licensed for use in the Reality Bites film and youth-targeted soundtrack.
-That didn’t stop the single from climbing to number one on the charts and staying there for several weeks after Reality Bites debuted.
-A 10th anniversary song was released by Lisa Loeb & Nine Stories called ‘Stay (Living Room Mix).’
+Lisa Loeb didn’t even have a record deal when her song ‘Stay (I Missed You)’ was licensed for use in the youth-targeted soundtrack.
+That didn’t stop the single from climbing to number one on the charts and staying there for several weeks after the movie debuted.
+A 10th-anniversary song was released by Lisa Loeb & Nine Stories called ‘Stay (Living Room Mix).’